cfsimplicity/spreadsheet-cfml/README.md

 * TIME=`hh:mm:ss`
 * TIMESTAMP=`yyyy-mm-dd hh:mm:ss`

-Each of these can be overridden by passing in a struct including the value(s) to be overridden when instantiating the Spreadsheet compoenent.
+Each of these can be overridden by passing in a struct including the value(s) to be overridden when instantiating the Spreadsheet component.
 For example:

 ```
 spreadsheet = New root.spreadsheet( dateFormats={ DATE="mm/dd/yyyy" } );